stellar/stellar-cli/FULL_HELP_DOCS.md

 By default, when starting a testnet container, without any optional arguments, it will run the equivalent of the following docker command:

-`docker run --rm -p 8000:8000 --name stellar stellar/quickstart:testing --testnet --enable-soroban-rpc`
+`docker run --rm -p 8000:8000 --name stellar stellar/quickstart:testing --testnet --enable rpc,horizon`

 **Usage:** `stellar network start [OPTIONS] <NETWORK>`